|

 your household effects as they are loaded into the moving truck.

-Whether you are thinking of moving across town or across the country, be
+Whether you are thinking of moving across town, across the country, or

 move planning